mesosphere/universe/README.md

 ### Versioning

-The repository specification is versioned separately in the file `/repo/meta/version.json`.
+The registry specification is versioned separately in the file `/repo/meta/version.json`.

 ```json